 31 May The Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe (PACE) came together due to approve a report by Dick Marty on “Legal remedies for human rights violations in the North Caucasus region”

 16-18 Sept The “World Chechen Congress” gathered in Pultusk,¬† Poland.
-The Congress was under by the former Foreign Minister of ChRI, Akhmad Zakayev.
-The gathering has been strongly condemned by the representatives of the Chechen Diaspora in various countries like Azerbaijan, Georgia, Finland, Poland, Germany, Belgium, Austria, Poland, as well as non-governmental Chechen organizations and public figures
+The Congress was under by the Prime Minister Minister of ChRI, Akhmad Zakayev.

 29 Sept Chechen mujahedeen and their leadership left Dokka Umarov, who is the self-declared ‚ÄúEmir‚ÄĚ of the virtual “Caucasus Emirate”, and published a public appeal

 16 Nov A trial in Vienna, Austria in connection with the murder of Chechen refugee, Umar Israilov, in 2009¬† has started.
 Three Kadyrovites, Turpal Ali Yesherkayev (31-years old), Suleiman Dadayev (36-years old) and Otto Kaltenbrunner (Ramzan Edilov; 42-years old), viewed as the operation‚Äôs mastermind, are charged with complicity to murder, associating with criminals, and attempted delivery of an individual to a foreign power